tienbian/blog-starter-app/_posts/node_part_1.md

 Now we are ready to create REST endpoint for movies
 # Create a Movies
 We will make a POST /movies endpoint to create a movie.
 We will use ActiveRecord patterns of TypeORM to save movie record.
-TypeORM also provide many features to support querying and associations.
+TypeORM also provides many features to support querying and associations.

 ```sh
 ## ~/next_please/src/app.ts